-THE 10% OR 20% CREDIT: WHICH ONE APPLIES?
+The 10% or 20% Credit: Which One Applies?

-The 10% rehabilitation tax credit applies only to non-historic, non-residential buildings built before 1936.
+The 10% rehabilitation tax credit applies only to nonhistoric buildings first placed in service before 1936 and rehabilitated for non-residential uses.
 The 20% rehabilitation tax credit applies only to certified historic structures, and may include buildings built after 1936.
 The two credits are mutually exclusive.
-Only one applies to a given project.
-Which credit applies depends on the building-not on the owner's preference.

 Buildings listed in the National Register of Historic Places are not eligible for the 10% credit.
 Buildings located in National Register listed historic districts or certified State or local historic districts are presumed to be historic and are therefore not eligible for the 10% credit.
-Owners of buildings in these historic districts may claim the 10% credit only if they file Part 1 of the Historic Preservation Certification Application with the National Park Service and receive a determination that the building does not contribute to the district and is not a certified historic structure.
-Owners of historic buildings denied certification for the 20% credit may not claim the 10% credit.
+In general, owners of buildings in these historic districts may claim the 10% credit only if they file Part 1 of the Historic Preservation Certification Application with the National Park Service before the physical work begins and receive a determination that the building does not contribute to the district and is not a certified historic structure.